Hemang-develops/business-website/README.md

 2. Configure the following environment variables before calling any Stripe endpoints:
    - `STRIPE_SECRET_KEY` &mdash; Your Stripe secret key.
 Replace any placeholder value before running the sample.
    - `CONNECT_APPLICATION_FEE_AMOUNT` &mdash; Fee amount in cents that the platform will charge on each Checkout session.
-You can override this per request in the sample API.
+You can override this per request in the sample API, but the amount must always be less than or equal to the Checkout total.
    - (Optional) `PUBLIC_SITE_URL` &mdash; The fully-qualified URL of your deployed site.
 Used to generate redirect URLs for onboarding and Checkout success pages.

 3. Start the Vite development server for the client: